 Better quality products and services

-These points broadly conform with our own beliefs.
+These points broadly confirm our own experience.
 As we've made clear in other articles, many people don't realize that the most important benefits of ISO 9001 may be operational rather than marketing.
 ISO 9001 was designed as a tool for companies to improve their operations and bottom line; certifications and marketing benefits came later.

 Improved Customer Satisfaction and Loyalty